melizhang/mt-alt-doc/en/snap/platform/overview.md

 	__Note:__

 	- Leave __Enable test mode__ checkbox unchecked to allow real transaction.
-	- Check the __Enable test mode__ checkbox if you want to test transaction without actual payment (using test credentials provided by Midtrans).
+	- Check the __Enable test mode__ checkbox if you want to test transaction without making real payments (using test credentials provided by Midtrans).

-	Please note that __server key__ for sandbox/testing is different from production.
+	Please note that __server key__ for Sandbox/Testing is different from Production's.
 You may obtain your Merchant ID & server key from Midtrans MAP (after logging in) from the following links:

 	- For sandbox/testing: [here](https://dashboard.sandbox.midtrans.com/settings/config_info)
 	- For production/real transaction: [here](https://dashboard.midtrans.com/settings/config_info)

 	![shopify](./../../../asset/image/shopify-5.png)

 9. Done!
-Now your Shopify online shop is ready to use Midtrans as payment gateway.
-Your customer will see Online Payment as payment method on the checkout page.
+Your Shopify online shop is now ready to accept payments via Midtrans.
+Your customer will see Online Payment as available payment method on the checkout page.

 	![shopify](./../../../asset/image/shopify-6.png)

-10. Midtrans Snap payment page will be displayed to the customer.
-Payment methods that are available for this integration is all payment methods that are available on Snap product, which is explained on [this page](https://midtrans.com/payments).
+10. Midtrans SNAP payment page will be displayed to the customer during checkout.
+Please note that available payment methods for Shopify integration includes all payment methods that are available on SNAP checkout, as listed on [this page](https://midtrans.com/payments).

 	![shopify](./../../../asset/image/shopify-7.png)

 <hr><br /><br />

 ### Available Payment Methods
-Payment methods that are available for this integration is all payment methods that are available on Snap product, which is explained on [this page](https://midtrans.com/payments).
+Available payment methods for Shopify integration includes all payment methods that are available on SNAP checkout, as listed on [this page](https://midtrans.com/payments).

 ### Matching Order ID Between Shopify & Midtrans
-Order ID created on Midtrans Dashboard for each transaction is based from reference auto generated by Shopify platform, to ensure uniqueness per transaction.
-It can be different with order id shown on Shopify platform.
+Order ID created on Midtrans Dashboard for each transaction is based on the reference auto generated by Shopify, to ensure uniqueness per transaction.
+Hence, Midtrans Order ID can be different from the Order ID as shown on Shopify platform.

-To find order on Shopify platform based on Order ID from Midtrans, first find the transaction Order ID from Midtrans Dashboard on Transactions Menu.
+To find orders on Shopify platform based on Midtrans Order ID, first retrieve the transaction Order ID from Midtrans Dashboard on Transactions Menu.
 ![shopify](./../../../asset/image/shopify-8.png)

 #### Via Order menu
 1. On your Shopify admin area, go to __Orders > All Orders__ menu.
-2. Use the __search__ feature, search by inputting order id from Midtrans.
+2. Use the __search__ feature, search by inputting Order ID from Midtrans.
 3. Click on the shown order.

 ![shopify](./../../../asset/image/shopify-9.png)

 #### Via General Search
 1. On your Shopify admin area, there is general __search__ bar on top of the page.
-2. Search by inputting order id from Midtrans.
+2. Search by inputting Order ID from Midtrans.
 3. Click on the shown order.

 ![shopify](./../../../asset/image/shopify-10.png)

 #### Order detail
-Inside the order found by the search result, you can see the reference number.
+Inside the order details found in the search result, you can see the reference number.

 ![shopify](./../../../asset/image/shopify-11.png)